3. Configure Tudat Libraries¶

 - Step 2: Open the project

-The next step is to open the CMake project that contains cspice, Tudat, etc. This will allow us to compile the libraries.
+The next step is to open the CMake project of the tudatBundle.
 Click on

 Project...from the File drop-down menu.
 Navigate to where you extracted your Tudat Bundle, and navigate to the